cognusion/AllHandsOnDeck/README.md

 # AllHandsOnDeck
 All Hands On Deck (aka "all") is a simple agentless orchestration system written in Go, for Linux.
 You can run it *from* any platform that supports Go (Macs are popular, I hear).
-Commands are executed in parallelish, as are workflows (commands within a workflow are executed serially);
+Commands are executed via SSH in parallelish, as are workflows (commands within a workflow are executed serially);

 Basics
 ======